- Search The Registry

 William Paul Quinn was born on this date in 1788.
 He was an Indian religious leader and the fourth Bishop of the African Methodist Episcopal Church.

-When he submitted his report on the churches he established, the General Conference at Pittsburgh, Pennsylvania elected him a Bishop on May 19, 1844.
-Bishop Quinn was married to Mary Jane Quinn; he also presided over the General Conference in 1848.
-There, he delivered a written Episcopal address for the first time in any conference.
+When he submitted his report on the churches he established, the General Conference at Pittsburgh, Pennsylvania, elected him a Bishop on May 19, 1844.
+Bishop Quinn was married to Mary Jane Quinn and presided over the General Conference in 1848.
+He delivered a written Episcopal address for the first time in any conference.

-He became the Senior Bishop of the African Methodist Episcopal Church May 9, 1849 after the death of Bishop Morris Brown and remained the Senior Bishop of the church for 24 years and 8 months, the longest term a Senior Bishop had served up to that time until his death in Richmond, Indiana, February 3, 1873.
+He became the Senior Bishop of the African Methodist Episcopal Church on May 9, 1849, after the death of Bishop Morris Brown and remained the Senior Bishop of the church for 24 years and eight months, the longest term a Senior Bishop had served up to that time until his death in Richmond, Indiana, February 3, 1873.